- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30485_library.rev.1454952369.png)"/>

 This form is sent to the student and to the IRS.
 It establishes if the student was enrolled at least half time during the calendar year.
 It also indicates whether the student was primarily a graduate student.
 This form is used to qualify for certain tax credits defined in the IRS Regulations, like the Hope and Lifetime Learning Credits.

-The College is not required to fill in the dollar amount fields on the Form 1098T.
-Specific questions regarding this form should be directed to the Director of Student Accounts.
+The College is not required to fill in the dollar amount fields on Form 1098T.
+Specific questions regarding this form should be directed to email@example.com

 This form is used to report income paid to independent contractors.
 Awards and personal compensation in excess of $600 also are reported.